nasa/cumulus-docs/docs/deployment.md

   * AWS S3 console: Select `<prefix>-dashboard` bucket then, "Properties" -> "Static Website Hosting", point to `index.html`
   * CLI: `aws s3 website s3://<prefix>-dashboard --index-document index.html`
 * The bucket's url will be `http://<prefix>-dashboard.s3-website-<region>.amazonaws.com` or you can find it on the AWS console via "Properties" -> "Static website hosting" -> "Endpoint"
+ * Ensure the bucket's access permissions allow your deployment user access to write to the bucket

 ### Install dashboard